DereWah/Skript-AnvilGUI/README.md

         ```
             on anvil gui close:
-                if title of event-anvil gui is "You can't close this unless you type 1234":
+                if title of event-virtual anvil is "You can't close this unless you type 1234":
                     if event-text is not "1234":
                         cancel event
 		```